blrobin2/blrobin2.github.io/_posts/2025-02-14-the-bride-who-has-returned-from-hell.md

 letterboxd_url: https://boxd.it/8PchF3
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 After a boating accident in Yehliu, police find a man's body washed up on shore.
 Beside him is a woman's purse, but no other bodies.
 They believe it to be Ko Jing-Min and call his younger sister, Ko Fon-Jiao, to identify the body.

 Wang Yi-Ming waits for his wife, Ruiyun, but neither he nor his employee, Miss Liu, know where she is.
 Ko Fon-Jiao, who lives next door, determined that Ruiyun and Jing-Min were lovers and had eloped.
 Humiliated, Yi-Ming becomes repressed, leaving his daughter Shuyuan feeling abandoned—she sings a song about it and everything.
 Meanwhile, Fon-Jiao becomes Shuyuan's friend and watches her when Yi-Ming is out.